Getty Images/iStockphoto

 Who might buy TikTok?

-The value of TikTok has been estimated as high as $100 billion, raising the question of who would buy if ByteDance is willing to sell.
-That’s more than twice the $44 billion that Elon Musk paid for Twitter in 2022.
+TikTok has been valued at well over $100 billion, raising the question of who would buy if ByteDance is willing to sell.
+That's more than twice the $44 billion that Elon Musk paid for Twitter in 2022.

 That would limit potential buyers to the world's richest individuals -- a consortium of investors or tech giants.
 Several individuals have publicly or reportedly expressed interest in putting together a group to purchase TikTok from ByteDance.
 They include the following: